Office worker at desk with back pain

 Overly Relaxed Lifestyle

-Even beyond the confines of the office, living a relaxed lifestyle can have negative effects on your spinal health.
+Even outside the office, a relaxed lifestyle can have negative effects on your spinal health.
 This is especially true when recovering from a previous back injury.
 In other words, those who engage in regulated activity will recover quicker and more completely from back pain than those who sit idly.